gk-codes/docker-signal-desktop-builder/README.md

 Usage
 -----

-Run `main.sh` and grab a coffee, it will take a while.
+Run `main.sh` and grab a coffee ☕, it will take a while.
 When the script is done, there should be `~/Tools/Signal.AppImage`.

 When everything is done and you created the desktop entry as described above, you should now be able to look for Signal after pressing the Super key.